edwardcrompton/twitter-friends/readme.md

 To do next
 ----------

-It's useful to store follower profiles in the db for the 'master user' but when drilling down to followers, of followers we can cache these more simply.

-Build a screen to show followers.

-Allow drill down by reinstating caching for followers of followers.

 Database storage and variable storage is all file based a the moment.
 Making it db based would be better.